 • Tracheoesophageal fistula and esophageal atresia

 Different procedures may be performed to help our specialists develop the right treatment plan for your child, as they may need to have one or more procedures.
 If your child is scheduled for multiple procedures, more than one procedure may be done during the same visit.
-Procedures are performed at our Egleston and Scottish Rite hospitals.
+Procedures are performed at Arthur M. Blank Hospital and Scottish Rite Hospital.

 • Adenoidectomy: The adenoids are clusters of soft tissue in the back of the nasal cavity and hidden above the roof of the mouth that help keep your child from getting sick.
 When swollen, they can cause problems with breathing or sleep.
 If this happens, then they need to be removed.
 Your child may have a slight sore throat or stuffy nose after they are taken out.